 The interdisciplinary studies major for either an MA or MS degree provides an alternative for students whose desired study plans do not fit the degree offerings of any single existing graduate degree program offered on campus.

 An interdisciplinary studies major consists of an individualized, interdisciplinary program of 30 units, at least half of which must be at the graduate level.
-The culminating experience requirement may be fulfilled by completion of either a Plan A (thesis) or Plan C (creative project).
-All candidates for this major must register for departmental thesis units in (299).
-The candidate must comply with all applicable California Administrative Code requirements as well as university requirements outlined in the SJSU catalog for admission to the graduate program, admission to candidacy, and award of the degree.
-The University requires that all graduate students demonstrate competency in written English as a condition for advancement to candidacy.
-Please refer to the SJSU catalog section titled Competency in Written English for details.
+The culminating experience requirement may be fulfilled by completion of either a Plan A (thesis), Plan B (project), or Plan C (creative project).
+All candidates for this major must register for departmental 299 thesis units (Plan A or Plan C) or departmental 298 units (Plan B).
+The candidate must comply with all applicable California Administrative Code requirements as well as university requirements outlined in the SJSU catalog for admission to the graduate program, admission to candidacy, maintaining both continuous enrollment and good academic standing, and award of the degree.
+The University also requires that students satisfy the Graduate Writing Assessment Requirement (GWAR).